About Cow’s Milk

 CMPA causes

-CMPA is caused by the immune system mistaking one or more of the proteins found in milk and dairy cow’s milk to be a harmful substance, which triggers an allergic response.
+CMPA is caused by the immune system mistaking one or more of the proteins found in dairy products - especially cow’s milk - for a harmful substance, and then triggering an allergic response.

 CMPA causes explained Arrow